 2.5 How is a deficit (or surplus) calculated?
 An employer's "funding level" is defined as the ratio of:

-- the market value of the employer's share of assets (see Appendix D, section D5, for further details of how this is calculated), to - the value placed by the actuary on the benefits built up to date for the employer's employees and ex-
+- the market value of the employer's share of assets (see Appendix D, section D5, for further details of how this is calculated), to - the value placed by the actuary on the benefits built up to date for the employer's employees and exemployees (the "liabilities").
+The Fund actuary agrees with the Administering Authority the assumptions to be used in calculating this value.